DECIPHERING OLD GERMAN SCRIPT WORKSHOP

-Are you a historian trying to decipher old German handwritten documents?
-A genealogist researching your German-speaking ancestors?
-In this workshop, Mark Louden will introduce participants to the basics of reading German handwritten materials, with a special focus on those from the 19th century.
+In this workshop, Mark Louden will introduce you to the basics of reading German handwritten materials, with a special focus on those from the 19th century.
+Antje Petty will give suggestions on how to work with German-language genealogical records.
 The workshop combines presentations with practical exercises.
-Participants are welcome to bring copies of documents they are interested in working on.
+You are welcome to bring your own documents to work on.
 Though a reading knowledge of German is helpful, it is not required.

 Mark Louden is the Director of the Max Kade Institute for German-American Studies and a Professor in the German Department at the University of Wisconsin–Madison.

 Antje Petty is the Associate Director of the Max Kade Institute for German-American Studies.

 The workshop is cosponsored by the Department of Languages, Literatures, and Cultures at Marquette University.

 REGISTER by September 21 —- Space is limited!
 Sign up early!